creepymonster/GlucoseDirect/README.md

 **Warning, the project is strictly for my personal use and is highly experimental.**

-This is my App for Libre 2 blood glucose sensors (Libre 1 coming), Swift and SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).
+This is my App for Libre 2/Libre 1 blood glucose sensors, Swift and SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).

 I try to keep the code as readable and understandable as possible so that as many people as possible can understand how this part of diabetes management works.

 ## Current features
-- Libre 2 EU support, for cgm values (without transmitter)
+- Libre 2 EU support (without transmitter)
-- support for bubble transmitter (experimental, untested with Libre 1)
+- Libre 1 support with transmitter (supported transmitter bubble)
 - Add manual bgm values
 - Manage bgm/cgm values
 - Units mg/dL or mmol/L